 Results

 My research work includes information in outline about what has happened with media in relation to porn.
-I show some examples on how porn is present in media and then some examples on how costume designer have commented pornification and offered alternativity way to represent sexuality.
+I show some examples on how porn is present in media and then some examples on how costume designers have commented pornification and offered alternativity way to represent sexuality.

-The charm of porn is based on the fact that it is forbidden and watching it is a secret.
+The ‘charm’ of porn is based on the fact that it is forbidden and watching it is a secret.
 The paradox of porn is that the more forbidden it is, the more desirable it becomes.

 (Karkulehto, 2011 s.72) Feelings of shame I experienced while watching porn as a seven-year-old girl was not just my personal experience, but something collectively shared throughout our society.
 Interesting theory Karkulehto (2011 s.17) presents is that when porn is brought up and criticized, it tends to only promote the pornification in media and makes porn kind of imagery even more normal.